Interpreting Deep Neural Networks with the Package innsight: Functionality and usage

-# interactive plotly-based plot plot(method, data_idx = 1, output_idx = NULL, aggr_channels = "sum", as_plotly = TRUE, same_scale = FALSE) \end{Code} The key arguments for this function are \code{data_idx} and \code{output_idx}, which specify the indices for the dataset instances and for the desired output nodes or classes whose result is to be visualized.
+The generic function \code{plot()} visualizes individual instances of the result of the method applied before based on the graphic package \pkg{ggplot2} \citep{ggplot2_R} or the package \pkg{plotly} \citep{plotly_R} for interactive graphics if the corresponding argument \code{as_plotly} is set.
+The call for a method's object \code{method} is executed as follows: \begin{Code} plot(method, data_idx = 1, output_idx = NULL, output_label = NULL, aggr_channels = "sum", as_plotly = FALSE, same_scale = FALSE, show_preds = TRUE) \end{Code} The key arguments are \code{data_idx} and \code{output_idx}/\code{output_label}, which specify the indices for the dataset instances and the indices/labels for the desired output nodes or classes whose result is to be visualized.
 By default, the first data instance and the first computed output node are used.
 In the argument \code{output_idx}, no arbitrary indices can be passed, but only those for which the results were calculated previously in the second step.
+The same applies to \code{output_label}, which must additionally be a subset of the output names \code{output_names} in the \code{Converter} object.
 The further argument \code{aggr_channels} can be used to define how the channels are aggregated for image and signal data.
+There are various options for choosing this aggregation function, which may significantly influence the quality of the explanation \citep{pooling}.
+Nevertheless, for \pkg{innsight}, the default is to compute the sum over the channels, which aligns with the additivity axiom for Shapley values to accurately reflect the collective group effect \citep{strumbelj2010}.
 Since visualization depends on the data type, it is internally distinguished between tabular/signal data and image data; accordingly, a bar chart or a raster chart is created, as shown in Figure~\ref{fig:viz_plot} on the left.
 The relevances in the bars or the pixels are also scaled by color, facilitating a visual comparison; red means positive, blue negative, and white the absence of relevance.
-Since, in general, the scales vary significantly for the selected output class or data instance, the plots are scaled separately for each value in \code{output_idx} and \code{data_idx}.
+Since, in general, the scales vary significantly for the selected output class or data instance, the plots are scaled separately for each value in \code{output_idx}/\code{output_label} and \code{data_idx}.
 When several input layers are to be visualized, the remaining argument \code{same_scale} can be used to select whether the individual input layers are also scaled separately in terms of color.
-This decision depends on the use case illustrated in the melanoma example in Section~\ref{sec:illu_melanom}.
-Furthermore, instead of returning objects from the \pkg{ggplot2} or \pkg{plotly} packages, instances of the \code{S4} classes \code{innsight_ggplot2} and \code{innsight_plotly} are produced, which are examined in the Section~\ref{sec:usage_advanced} for advanced visualizations.
+This decision depends on the use case, as illustrated in the melanoma example in Section~\ref{sec:illu_melanom}.
+Additionally, in each plot, a small box displaying information for the respective instance and output node is presented.
+This includes the prediction, the sum of relevances, and, if available, the method's decomposition target of the sum of relevance.
+The appearance of the box can be toggled with the \code{show_preds} argument.
+For the bike rental example, Figure~\ref{fig:bike_example} top shows the visualized relevances of the first instance and the box with the additional predictive and decomposition information.
+Furthermore, instead of returning objects from the \pkg{ggplot2} or \pkg{plotly} packages, instances of the \code{S4} classes \code{innsight_ggplot2} and \code{innsight_plotly} are produced, which are explained in the Appendix~\ref{sec:app_usage_advanced} for advanced visualizations.